6.1 Improper use of building technology infrastructure

 6.2 Space Access

-Unauthorized use, possession or duplication of University Housing keys or keycards is strictly prohibited.
-No locks, bolts, chains or other locking devices, besides those installed by University Housing, may be attached to room doorframe.
+Unauthorized use, possession, or duplication of M Housing keys or keycards is strictly prohibited.
+No locks, bolts, chains, or other locking devices, besides those installed by M Housing, may be attached to room door frames.
 Excessive lockouts throughout the term may be considered harmful to the community.

 6.3 Environmental Responsibility